 Since taking office, the Sheriff implemented numerous budgetary changes to ensure fiscal responsibility.
 For eight consecutive years, the Lake County Sheriff's Office's expenditures were under budget.
 In addition, the Lake County Sheriff's Office worked closely with the Lake County State's Attorney's Office to reduce the number of outstanding warrants for "deadbeat parents."

 The School Safety Team was implemented by Sheriff Curran during his first year of office and continues to be an integral component in securing the safety of our communities' schools through preparation, prevention, education and communication.

 Prompted by an increase in opioid deaths amongst Lake County's young adults, the Sheriff's Office responded with a Special Response Team and Special Investigations Unit, charged with combating drugs, gangs and guns.
+In July 2015, the Lake County Sheriff's Office announced the formation of the Lake County Gang Task Force (LCGTF), a law enforcement collaborative comprised of federal and local law enforcement agencies to address the increased migration of gangs into Lake County.
 In addition, the Lake County Sheriff's Office is a member of the Lake County Opioid Initiative tasked with developing, implementing, evaluating and sustaining a multi-strategy, county-wide effort to prevent opioid abuse, addiction, overdose and death.

 Lake County Sheriff Mark C. Curran, Jr. is committed to keeping Lake County safe.